Cammymoop/godot-cheat-sheet/README.md

 click reimport to update this image either delete all the existing .import files for your other images or manually fix them all in the import tab new images will now already be non-filtered

+See below for how to get a better result when resizing your window to an arbitrary resolution

 ## Make tiles from an image
 Note if your textures are filtered make sure your tiles have spacing between them so they dont bleed into each other